meryem00/Newsly/README.md

 # Newsly
-Is news app that build using android and firebase with sqlite as local database for our moblie appplication project
+It' as news app that's built using android and firebase with sqlite as local database for our moblie appplication project

 ## 🎯 Our feature
 * User profile